nathanielmacnell/nihworkshop/README.md

 Home page for the geospatial data workshop at the 2025 NIH Research Festival presented by DLH.

-Get started with [the cloud version](https://github.com/nathanielmacnell/nihworkshop/blob/main/Geospatial_for_Everyone.ipynb) or run the [RStudio version](https://github.com/nathanielmacnell/nihworkshop/blob/main/Geospatial_for_Everyone.qmd) locally.
+Get started with [the cloud version](https://github.com/nathanielmacnell/nihworkshop/blob/main/Geospatial_for_Everyone.ipynb) (click "Open in Colab" on top) or run the [RStudio version](https://github.com/nathanielmacnell/nihworkshop/blob/main/Geospatial_for_Everyone.qmd) locally.